SwissDataScienceCenter/renkulab-docker/README.md

 **Available via renku project templates**

-Based on the rocker docker image: https://github.com/rocker-org/binder, chosen because rocker keeps a more up-to-date version of R than conda.
+Based on the rocker "verse" image: https://hub.docker.com/r/rocker/verse, chosen because rocker keeps a more up-to-date version of R than conda, and includes most of the software dependencies that R users use.
 Includes the R Jupyter kernel as well as RStudio.
 To access RStudio, simply replace `/lab` or `/tree` with `/rstudio` in the URL.